William-Shaw32/Image-Classification-Pipeline/README.md

-The implementation uses the CIFAR-10 dataset, with 5,000 training images and 1,000 testing images, and is structured to allow different feature representations and classification approaches to be swapped and compared
+The implementation uses the CIFAR-10 dataset, with 5,000 training images and 1,000 testing images, and is structured to allow different feature representations and classification approaches to be swapped and compared.

 What this project demonstrates:
 - Design of a modular machine learning pipeline for supervised image classification